vtex-apps/product-price/docs/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-First of all (even before the block's name), its README.md should contain the following sentence at the very beginning:

-📢 Use this project, [contribute](https://github.com/vtex-apps/productPrice) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).
+📢 Use this project, [contribute](https://github.com/vtex-apps/product-price) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).

 # Product Price